Tencent-TDS/ovCompose-multiplatform-core/.github/PULL_REQUEST_TEMPLATE.md

 ## Google CLA
 You need to sign the Google Contributor’s License Agreement at https://cla.developers.google.com/.
 This is needed since we synchronise most of the code with Google’s AOSP repository.
 Signing this agreement allows us to synchronise code from your Pull Requests as well.
-And post a screenshot of the signed agreement here.